MilesMcBain/spacemacs_cfg/README.md

   - Adds a function to insert `%>%` and add a newline bound to `"C-'"`
   - Adds a function to insert `<- ` bound to `"C-\""`
   - Adds a function to inser an RMarkdown chunk bound to `"C-c i"`
-  - Adds a function to evaluate the current word bount to `"C-c r"`.
+  - Adds a function to evaluate the current word bound to `"C-c r"` or `", r"`.
+  - Binds a function to evaluate the current para or function to `", e"`.

 - `polymode`: Creates a layer to install and configure [polymode], adding support for R markdown (`Rmd`) files in Spacemacs.